Education Research Current About VU Amsterdam NL

 Something went wrong with processing the request.

 Research topics include asylum and refugee law, and family reunion law.
 This extends to research into the human costs of border control, the intersection between the family and migration law, the role of the judiciary, the relation between (irregular) migration and the welfare state, the EU principle of mutual trust and the role of time in migration law.
-Methods are varied, focusing on legal doctrinal, sociological, philosophical questions as well as more practice-oriented matters.

-The research group is very visible in the public debate, and its scholars are active in advisory committees to the government and non-governmental organizations and publish frequently on Verblijfblog.nl, where topical migration law issues are explained for a broader public.
+The research group is visible in the public debate, and its scholars are active in advisory committees to the government and non-governmental organizations and publish frequently on Verblijfblog.nl, where topical migration law issues are explained for a broader public.

 Research fields